 French Bulldogs are among the most popular dog breeds in the United States.
 They come in various colors and sizes, making them excellent choices for first-time pet owners and families with children.

 Some of the various types of French Bulldogs are brindle French Bulldogs, merle French Bulldogs, and others.
-Although they might vary in type and breed, there are usually recurring features and characteristics amongst all of them.
+Although they might vary in type and breed, there are usually recurring features and characteristics among all of them.

 They’re Great With Kids